ignotaC/smallsoft/README.md

               # Hope this is clear.
 The last line shows nc with passing traffic via tor
               # for server with https.

+21. givetask - Simple program, opens unix socket from first argument.
+And outputs each line from stdin per connection.
+Then shutdowns and closes each socket.
+Example: cat file | givetask /tmp/some; nc -U /tmp/some

 How to install?
 Run make in makefile directory.
 Compiled programs will go to the bin directory